FoushWare/frontend_bookmarks/README.md

 <details><summary><b>Answer</b></summary>

-- push state down the tree so not to rerender heavy siplings components
+- push state down the tree so not to rerender heavy siplings components   [working with component hierarchy ]
-- Pulling content up what i mean is
+- Pulling content up what i mean is :                                     [working with component hierarchy ]

  ```
   if the problem is